Most career advice starts in the wrong place.

 Let’s break each down.

 You can’t navigate from a false starting point.
-The first step is honest assessment of your current state—not where you wish you were, not where you think you should be, but where you actually are.
+The first step is honest assessment of your current professional state — not where you wish you were, not where you think you should be, but where you actually are.

 This means examining: